RHUB

 22. Is Java required to run TurboMeeting?

-23. How do I backup my appliance database?
+23. How do I backup my server database?

-24. What service can I have from RHUB if my appliance does not work for any reason?
+24. What support can I expect to obtain from RHUB should my server fail for any reason?

-RHUB appliances are designed for both individual organizations and service providers.
-The stability and scalability have been well stress-tested by RHUB service provider customers worldwide.
-They rely on RHUB appliances to deliver high quality real-time web collaboration services to their customers.
+The RHUB servers are designed for enterprises and service providers.
+The stability and scalability have been stress-tested by the RHUB service provider customers worldwide.
+These service providers rely on RHUB servers to deliver high quality real-time web collaboration services to their customers.

-Complying with the high standards of system stability and scalability demanded by service providers, the RHUB appliance should meet your needs in terms of the system stability and scalability.
+Complying with the high standards of system stability and scalability demanded by service providers, the RHUB server should meet your needs.

-Do I need special IT skills to install an RHUB appliance?
+Do I need special IT skills to install an RHUB server?
 Do I need to maintain it?

-If you know how to install and manage your home router, you are able to quickly install and setup RHUB appliances within 10 to 30 minutes.
-All RHUB appliances come with the plug-and-play installation function.
+If you know how to install and manage a home router, you are able to quickly install and setup the RHUB server within 10 to 30 minutes.
+All RHUB servers come with the plug-and-play installation function.

 How do I ensure the best VoIP audio conferencing quality?